 However, a decision in the DIFC could impact the manner in which foreign judgments are enforced onshore going forward.
-The DIFC Court of Appeal in the case of DNB Bank ASA v Gulf Eyadah [CA-007-2015] (25 February 2016) held that a foreign judgment which has been granted recognition in the DIFC Courts becomes a judgment of the DIFC Courts and therefore should be treated as such by the Dubai Courts (onshore Courts).
+The DIFC Court of Appeal in the case of DNB Bank ASA v Gulf Eyadah [CA-007-2015] (25 February 2016) held that a foreign judgment which has been granted recognition in the DIFC Courts becomes a judgment of the DIFC Courts and therefore should be treated as such by the Dubai Courts (onshore courts).
 This case involved the recognition of an English Commercial Court judgment in the DIFC Courts using the Memorandum of Guidance between the English Commercial Court, Queen's Bench Division, England and Wales and the DIFC Courts.
 There is also a system for enforcement between the DIFC Courts and the Dubai Courts (onshore) without review of the merits of the claim.
 This decision has therefore made apparent the potential for the DIFC Courts to be used as a "conduit" for an enforcement action in the Dubai Courts (onshore) against assets which are also onshore even where the parties have no connection with the DIFC.
-However, the practical effect of this decision will not be understood until the enforcement stage and there is currently no certainty as to how the Dubai Courts (onshore) would respond with respect to an enforcement action against assets if this process was followed.
 A subsequent DIFC Courts case of Barclays Bank & Others v Essar Global Fund Limited confirmed that where a claimant has received a foreign court judgment, it can be enforced against a Dubai-based party.
 This is done by virtue of the DIFC Courts acting as a conduit jurisdiction.

 A further development has been the creation of the Judicial Committee under Dubai Decree No. 19 of 2016 forming the Judicial Committee of the Dubai Court and the DIFC Courts.
 The Decree came into immediate effect on 9 June 2016.
 The Judicial Committee has been created to resolve conflicts of jurisdiction between the DIFC Courts and Dubai Courts (onshore).
-The Judicial Committee determines any jurisdictional disputes between the Courts and also conflicting judgments of the DIFC and Dubai Courts (onshore) involving the same parties on the same subject matter.
+The Judicial Committee determines any jurisdictional disputes between the Courts and also conflicting judgments of the DIFC and Dubai Courts (onshore) involving the same parties on the same subject matter, putting the legitimacy of the above-mentioned Dubai Courts conduit route into question.
 The Judicial Committee can also suggest rules and regulations to avoid jurisdictional conflicts arising.
-The Head of the Judicial Committee is the Chief Justice of the Court of Cassation in the Dubai Courts (onshore) and the other six members of the Judicial Committee are made up of judges from both the DIFC Courts and Dubai Courts (onshore).
+The Head of the Judicial Committee is the Chief Justice of the Court of Cassation in the Dubai Courts (onshore) and the other six members of the Judicial Committee are made of judges from both the DIFC Courts and Dubai Courts (onshore).
 Where there is a conflict between the DIFC Courts and the Dubai Courts (onshore), either a party to the dispute or the public prosecutor can make a request for the Judicial Committee to decide which court should hear the case or, if there are conflicting judgments, rule on which judgment should be enforced.
-Once a case has been referred to the Judicial Committee both courts must stay proceedings, and the Judicial Committee's decisions will be binding and cannot be appealed.
+Once a case has been referred to the Judicial Committee both courts must stay proceedings and the Judicial Committee's decisions will be binding and cannot be appealed.